-3.1.Assessment tasks (description of tasks, marking system and assessment criteria)
+3.1.
+Assessment tasks (description of tasks, marking system and assessment criteria)

-The student must demonstrate that he / she has attained the expected learning goals through the following assessment activities 1: Written test: The theoretical knowledge acquired in each of the fields that integrate this subject will be evaluated jointly by means of a final written test.
-This test will constitute 70% of the final grade and will include test questions (of four alternatives with a valid and without negative score) and short answer distributed in three independent blocks, one for each field, and weighted according to the number of credits of this.
-Test will take place in the dates indicated in the calendar of examinations elaborated and approved by the Faculty.
-However, those students who wish to do so may take a written partial test (in the dates determined by the Faculty), eliminating the theoretical part of the subjects taught in the first four months and the same characteristics described for the final test.
+Written exam: The theoretical knowledge acquired in each of the subjects that make up this subject will be assessed jointly by means of a final written exam.
+This test will constitute 70% of the final grade and will include multiple-choice questions (of four alternatives, just one right answer and no negative score) and short answer questions distributed in three independent blocks, and weighted according to the number of credits in them.
+This test will take place on the dates indicated in the examination calendar drawn up and approved by the centre.

+However, those students who so wish may take a partial written test (on the dates determined by the centre) of an eliminatory nature in the theoretical part of the subjects taught in the first four-month period and of the same characteristics described for the final test.

-2: Practical sessions: The practical knowledge will be evaluated through the control of compulsory attendance, interest and attitude and the delivery of reports of practices and teaching work and will constitute the remaining 30% of the final grade.
-Those students who have not attended or performed these practices or have not reached the minimum grade to overcome them may carry out a theoretical-practical examination of the contents taught in all the practices of the subject.
-Such examination shall take place on the same dates as the final written test.
-Valuation criteria and levels of exigency The theoretical mark and the practical mark of each of the subjects will be valued on a total of ten points, applying the weighting factors 0,7 and 0,3, respectively.
-To pass the subject it will be required that in each of the fields the grade of both parts (theoretical and practical) is higher than 50% and the final grade of the subject is also higher than 50%.
-Thus, for students who exceed the minimum grade required in theory and practice of the three subjects, the final grade of the subject will be calculated according to the following formula:
+Practice sessions: Practical knowledge will be assessed through compulsory attendance control, interest and attitude and the delivery of reports of practices and teaching work and will constitute the remaining 30% of the final grade.
+Those students who have not attended or carried out these practices or have not reached the minimum grade to pass them may take a theoretical-practical examination of the contents taught in all the practices of the subject.
+This exam will take place on the same dates as the final written test.

+Assessment criteria and requirement levels

+The theoretical and practical rating for each of the subjects will be assessed on a total of 10 points, with the weighting factors 0,7 and 0,3 being applied respectively.

+In order to pass the subject, it will be required that, on each of the four-month periods, the grade of both parts (theoretical and practical) be higher than 50% and the final grade of the subject be equally higher than 50%.